microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ## Moving solutions between environments using a YAML script

 Now that we have an unpacked solution and have checked it into version control we can work on automating deployment.
 I tend to follow the [GitHub Flow](https://guides.github.com/introduction/flow/) development workflow that assumes anything in the master branch is always deployable.
-Given that we will build a simple YAML script that performs the following outlined below.
+Given that we will build a simple YAML script that triggers on commits to the master branch and performs the steps outlined below.
 For a full explanation of YAML schema for Azure Pipelines check out [aka.ms/yaml](http://aka.ms/yaml).

 ### Yaml script steps

  - [Create a new build pipeline](#create-a-new-build-pipeline)
  - [Define name, trigger, and pool type](#define-name-trigger-and-pool-type)
  - [Download and install Solution Packager](#download-and-install-solution-packager)